openearth/aeolis-python/docs/user/model_description.rst

 Marine-driven Bed Level Change
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Bed-level change due to marine-driven dune erosion occurs when the total water level exceeds the based of the dune, or the dune toe :math:`\zToe` (``zToe``).
-See :ref:`Marine-driven Morphodynamics <Marine-driven Morphodynamics>` for more information.
+Bed-level change due to marine-driven dune erosion occurs when the total water level exceeds the base of the dune, or the dune toe (``zToe``).
+See :ref:`marine-driven_morphodynamics` for more information.

 .. _groundwater-module:
 Groundwater Module (Hallin, 2023)